julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/1_terminal.md

 and folders, which can contain files as well as other folders.
 Just to be confusing,
 what we colloquially call folders are technically called "directories."
-I will use the terms interchangably.
+I will use the terms interchangeably.

 ![File system hierarchy](https://www.oreilly.com/library/view/macintosh-terminal-pocket/9781449328962/httpatomoreillycomsourceoreillyimages1448104.png)

 You may not have thought much about how the filesystem is organized, but you probably have an intuitive sense of how this works.
-Your **[^home]** directory contains the `Desktop` and `Documents` folders, each of which might contain many other subfolders and/or files, and each subfolder may have yet more subfolders and files and so on.
+Your **[^home]** directory contains the `Desktop` and `Documents` directories, each of which might contain many other subdirectories and/or files, and each subdirectory may have yet more subdirectories and files and so on.

 `Finder`/`Explorer` are examples of a graphical user interface (GUI - pronounced "gooey"), that is a program that allows you to interact with it visually.